markpmlim/CubemapUnwrap/Readme.md

 **Demo 2: Crossmap2**

 Instead of using a kernel function, a pair of vertex-fragment shader functions is used.
 A kernel function can compute the colours of a small rectangular grid of pixels in parallel.
 When a  pair of vertex-fragment functions is used, the fragment function is called for every pixel whose colour needs to be computed.
+If there are 720 x 540 pixels, then the function is called 388 800 times.

 <br />